-Best Galaxy S20 Ultra Cases Android Central 2020
+Best Samsung Galaxy S20 Ultra Cases Android Central 2020

-Samsung has supersized the Galaxy experience with the Galaxy S20 Ultra, and with that big beautiful 6.9-inch screen comes a larger and heavier phone than even last year's Galaxy Note 10+.
+The best Samsung Galaxy S20 Ultra cases protect Samsung's supersized flagship, and with that big beautiful 6.9-inch screen comes a larger and heavier phone than even last year's devices.
 While I can understand not wanting to bulk up your S20 Ultra, a case is not optional on a phone this big; you need a protective case to add grip to that big glass back and add some cushions or shock-absorbing bumpers to the corners.
-From clear and thin to big and functional, these are the best cases to buy your new flagship.
+From clear and thin to big and functional, these are the best Galaxy S20 Ultra cases to buy your new flagship.

 - Clear but sturdy: Ringke Fusion X